4d/4d-for-ios/docs/ProjectEditor-PublishingSection.md

  <div markdown="1" class = "tips">
 <b>NOTE</b>

-* The Simulator works in localhost (127.0.0.1 or localhost)
+* The Simulator works locally (127.0.0.1 or localhost).
 * If the production URL is defined, both HTTP and HTTPS are accepted.
-Otherwise, the IP Address is used.
+Otherwise, the IP address is used.
 * If both HTTP and HTTPS are activated, HTTP is used.
 </div>

-* Activate and define your HTTPS and/or HTTP port, if you haven't already done so.
+* Activate and define your HTTPS and/or HTTP ports, if you haven't already done so.
 You can do this by clicking on the <b>Edit</b> button.

 * Activating the HTTPS port requires certificate installation to work properly.
-You can also create certificates with 4D, but strictly for test purposes.
+You can create test certificates with 4D.

 ## Authentication